 And then there’s Pakistan, where groundwater levels have fallen and the village fountain water is nothing more than a muddy, dirty pool.
 In these kinds of areas Nestle presents their bottled Pure Life water as an alternative.
 It’s the world upside down: first they take away the water from people who desperately struggle to get by every day and then they sell it back to them.

-This documentary gives you all the reasons you need to never ever drink bottled water again.
+This documentary gives you all the reasons you need to never ever drink bottled water again (if possible).
 It’s a waste of money and one of the biggest environmental threats of our time.

 Check the website http://www.bottledlifefilm.com/